snowffer/Element-UI-Snippets-ST/readme.md

 ### Special Instruction：

 1. For the components like `el-table` which need children components to be content, use `v-for` to loop to generate the children components.
+2. By default, there would be no auto-complete hints in .html file or the template part in .vue file.
+If you want it to be shown, you should change the sublime text settings by yourself.
+Here are the steps (Mac version for example):
+    1. Select menu: Sublime Text -> Preferences -> Settings
+    2. Make sure the value of the option `auto_complete` is `true`
+    3. In Preferences.sublime-settings--Users file, add this key-value:
+        ````
+        "auto_complete_triggers": [
+            {
+                "selector": "text.html",
+                "characters": "l"
+            }
+        ],
+        ````
+    **Warning: this setting would trigger all sinppets which contain letter 'l' even they are not defined in Element UI Snippets.**

 ### Snippets List